Gonkalos/TVtracker/Backend/README.md

   </p>
 </details>

-> Please note that, for each requests, all fields are required.
+> Please note that for each request all fields are required.

 <details>
   <summary> Errors </summary>